Pelochus/pelochus-homelab/software/README.md

 - Radarr **uses port 7878** for webUI
 - Prowlarr **uses port 9696** for webUI

+## Jellyseerr
+Overseer fork for Jellyfin.
+Allows easy request of movies and shows through a cleaner, simpler web interface than Radarr / Sonarr or plain qBittorrent.
+Also useful because it combines both Radarr and Sonarr into one webUI.
+Install after Jellyfin and Arr software. **Uses port 5055**

 ## Minecraft
 The Minecraft setup in this script is using this [guide](https://jamesachambers.com/minecraft-java-bedrock-server-together-geyser-floodgate/).
 See this guide for extra details in configuration and running
 The main features are the following: